Obligation to have a fiscal cash register – who is affected?

 Important!

-According to the provisions of the aforementioned Ordinance, some taxpayers can operate without a cash register, even after exceeding a turnover of PLN 20,000.
+According to the provisions of the aforementioned Ordinance, some taxpayers may operate without a cash register even after exceeding a turnover of PLN 20,000.
 Here are some of the activities that are exempt from recording.

-Delivery of goods or provision of services, the object of which is goods or services:
+Supply of goods or provision of services, the object of which is:

 • services related to agriculture and animal husbandry,